ssborbis/ContextSearch-Native-App/README.md

 To install on Windows, grab the latest release and run the installer

+Other OS
-Other OS, compile or use the python script
+1. compile or use the python script
+2. edit "path" key in ContextSearch.json to point to the binary or python script

 ## Linux
 For global visibility, copy ContextSearch.json to: